 Tubac and the surrounding area offers unique, family owned dining experiences, from small, intimate patios to high end tastefully presented settings.
 You won’t find any fast food chains here.

 Tubac Lodging GuideTo really appreciate all that Tubac has to offer, whether you’re visiting for an art workshop, a conference, or just an escape from the hustle of city life, you’ll find a variety of lodging options like no other.
 Tubac offers unique lodging for short or long term stays, including quaint bed and breakfast options, historic rooms, and casitas with tons of history, to an upscale resort.
+Lodging Guide coming soon.

 Destination Tubac & Tumacacori Do the Big 3!

 Tubac Presidio ParkTubac Presidio State Historic Park preserves the site of the oldest Spanish presidio, or fort, in Arizona.
 Established in 1752, the Presidio San Ignacio de Tubac was the first European settlement in what later became the state of Arizona.
 No visit to Tubac is complete without a stop at Arizona’s first state park located in the heart of Tubac village.
+Visit their website.

 Tumacacori National Historic ParkTumacácori sits at a cultural crossroads in the Santa Cruz River valley.
 Here O’odham, Yaqui, and Apache people met and mingled with European Jesuit and Franciscan missionaries, settlers, and soldiers, sometimes in conflict and sometimes in cooperation.
 Follow the timeworn paths and discover stories that connect us to enduring relationships, vibrant cultures, and traditions of long ago.
+Visit their website.

 of the Arts